dssg/mlforpublicpolicylab/13 - Causality and Field Validation/README.md

 but the actual ability of the model to help the program achieve its policy goals, such as improving outcomes among the population it serves.
-Typically, this involves working closely with policy makers to develop a field trial using either randomization or non- experimental methods depending on the constraints of the setting.
+Typically, this involves working closely with policy makers to develop a field trial using either randomization or non-experimental methods depending on the constraints of the setting.

 Required Readings for Tuesday: